nicky-nym/nicky-nym.github.io/pages/kinematic.md

     * tolls are per-minute, not per-mile (to prevent slow "street blimp" advertising vehicles)
     * free parking when space is ample
     * highest parking tolls in congested areas
+  * common-carrier **delivery lockers**[^quirk]
+    * package-delivery lockers, located along the laneways
+    * shared by Amazon, FedEx, UPS, USPS, and anyone else who would like to use them

 ### <a name="spatial-layout"></a>(4.2) Spatial layout proposal